joaquimrcarvalho/dehergne-locations/extras/doc/How_to_transcribe.md

 Timelink transcription files start with the kleio$ header:

-        kleio$gacot2.str
+        kleio$gacto2.str

 Where `gacto2.str` designates the model used for the source transcription, and should not be changed in the current version.

-After the `kleio$` header comes the source declaration that identifies the sources that originated the information in the file:
+After the `kleio$` header comes the `source$` declaration that identifies the history sources that originated the information in the file:

         source$bap1681/1681/parish registers - baptisms/Ms 15644